We are proud to have earned the trust and recognition of many reputable organizations and platforms. Here are some of them.

 No one can work in Scotland or the UK without having a National Insurance Number.
 You have to work towards getting yours once you arrive in Scotland to ensure that you are taxed and paid correctly.
 You can find ways to get yours here.

 Whether you do this before moving or when you are already in Scotland, you still can’t deny the importance of it.
-One way or the other, you will need to transfer funds, especially when you move to Scotland from US for work purposes.
+One way or the other, you will need to transfer funds, especially when you moving to Scotland from US for work purposes.
 So, you can open an account with Barclays or Natwest bank.

 You will need a job before moving to Scotland because you can’t obtain a work permit without having a job offer already in Scotland.